Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

 ### Responsiveness Testing
 * Chrome developer tools was used to test a wide variety of device sizes and resolutions.

-* The website has been tested on an iPhone 5, Samsung Galaxy s10, Acer swift 3 and a desktop PC with a 1080p and 4k monitor.s
+* The website has been tested on a Samsung Galaxy s10, Lenovo Legion and a desktop PC with a 1080p and 4k monitor, respectfully.

 ### Google Lighthouse Scores
 * [Lighthouse mobile result](https://github.com/Wbwren/waste-matters/blob/master/assets/img/lighthouse-results-mobile.png)
 * [Lighthouse desktop result](https://github.com/Wbwren/waste-matters/blob/master/assets/img/lighthouse-results-desktop.png)